DaihaoWu/Finetuning4TextGeneration/README.md

 Despite initial challenges, this project contributes valuable insights and opens directions for further improvements in text-to-image generation tasks.

 ---
-## 🛠️ Usage
-Inference Baseline Images:
-open folder "StableDiffusion" ---> run Example_Run.py to generate baseline images

-Inference Lora-Finetuned Images:
-1. Follow the instruction on "https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/README.md" to install the dependencies
-2. open the "diffuser_docs" folder ---> use "inference.py" to generate images

-If failed, then try below:

-copy and paste all the files inside the "diffuser_docs" folder to "diffusers\examples\text_to_image" and try running there.

----

 ## 📁 Dataset